llihcchill/spotify-artist-update/README.md

 # spotify-artist-update
-Updates you to all the new songs your favourite artists have made
+By making a playlist filled with artists you want to be updated on regarding their songs, it creates a playlist under your account with the newest songs from those artists from a certain year you pick.